enspiral-root-systems/coop-constitution/README.md

 8.2.3 The offer of shareholder discounts in respect of some or all of the goods and services provided by the Company;

-8.2.4 The cancellation or reduction of a shareholder’s liability in relation to a share to be acquired or redeemed by the Company, or as a result of a proposed alteration to this constitution;
+8.2.4 The cancellation or reduction of a shareholder's liability in relation to a share to be acquired or redeemed by the Company, or as a result of a proposed alteration to this constitution;

 8.2.5 The purchase or acquisition by the Company of its own shares;